 - Dwelling entry points to be clearly identifiable from the main street (or public open space frontage if applicable).
 Entry points to be recessed by minimum 1m and include a minimum 1.5m overhead covering to the main entry point of each dwelling. - Overall street frontage massing is to be considered.
 Continuous lengths of street or open space frontage without relief of the built form is not permitted.
 A maximum of 12 dwellings is allowable prior to providing a clear break in the overall built form. - Where a break in the building frontage is proposed, the side return facades are to be articulated and well considered as they will be visible from the main frontage.
 A change in building materials around main corners visible from the street is not permitted. - Large blank parapet walls will not be permitted on the main frontages.
 Articulation and varying material use is required to avoid large, monotonous wall planes. - A mix of materials is required to all facades of built form to create variation and scale appropriate to Googong. - Windows and balconies overlooking streets and/or open space frontages is encouraged to create articulation and interaction with the main frontage of multi-unit developments. - Living spaces are to front streets and/or open spaces. - Laneway frontages from side streets are to be well considered as they will be highly visible.
 Items such as waste enclosures, driveway entry points, sides of garages, parking spaces, surveillance units and the like are to be well considered and integrated into the overall built form of the development. - Surveillance units must be provided at the ends of laneways to address secondary street frontages, visually conceal garages / laneways and provide surveillance.
-Entry access to surveillance units must address secondary street frontages. - Where 3 storey development is allowed and proposed, the massing of the built form is to have a Base-Top composition with: - A distinct base element to the ground floor and any street frontage with clearly identifiable and articulated entry points and surveillance to the adjacent street frontage. - A top component main façade to the upper two levels with separate plane transition to the ground level that provides visual interest to the street.
+Entry access to surveillance units must address secondary street frontages. - Where 3 storey development is allowed and proposed, the massing of the built form is to have a Base-Middle-Top composition with: - A solid base element to the ground floor and any street frontage. - A middle component main façade and plane transition to ground that provides visual interest to the street with articulation elements of fenestration/openings, projections, balconies and sun screening devices.